Major paradigm shift?

 The age of making millions because software is useful, really hard to make, but nearly infinitely scalable, is over.

 If you've been on the inside of this shift over the last couple years, actually coding real things, increasingly leveraging AI (even though you have the skill to do it yourself), you know what I mean.
-If you're not in that group--if your perception of AI-utility is still shaped by the era of problematic, non-deterministic, hallucination-prone chats with an LLM--you will likely think I'm being a little hyperbolic.
+If you're not in that group--if your perception of AI-utility is still shaped by the era of hallucination-prone chats with an LLM--you will likely think I'm being a little hyperbolic.
 (Note: the pseudo em-dashes are mine.
-I'm a real human who can't be bothered to remember the key combo to spit one out right now.)
-Maybe I'm just reading trends and thinking too-optimistically, "we'll get useful AI soon."
+I'm a real human who can't be bothered to remember the key combo to type one right now.)
+Maybe you think I'm just reading trends and thinking too-optimistically, "we'll get useful AI soon."
 No. That's not it.

-This is not a future prediction anymore.
-There is still plenty that no-one knows about how this will play out, but useful agentic coding for real work is here today.
+This is not a future prediction anymore, useful AI-powered agentic coding for real software development is already here.

 Isn't AI an overblown marketing gimmick that nobody really wants?